Connect With Us

 If you have any questions, please feel free to contact our office located in Glen Burnie, MD .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

-Plantar fasciitis is a common foot condition that is often caused by a strain injury.
-If you are experiencing heel pain or symptoms of plantar fasciitis, contact Jeffrey L. Bober, DPM from Maryland.
+Arthritis can be a difficult condition to live with.
+If you are seeking treatment, contact Jeffrey L. Bober, DPM from Maryland.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Connect With Us